garybuckle/garybuckle.github.io/about.md

 permalink: /about/
 ---

 This is a simple site, no databases, no logins.
-Everthin is a flat file.
-There will be no 'heavy' content' It wont contain lots of eye candy either.
+* All data is stored in a flat file.
+* There will be no 'heavy' content'
+* It wont contain lots of eye candy either.

 # This is the start
 In an age where blogs died,